Sir Roland Wilson Scholarship

 Agencies send their supported nominations to us.

-The Sir Roland Wilson Foundation selection panel review the nominations and invite shortlisted candidates to interviews in Canberra.
+The Sir Roland Wilson Foundation selection panel review the nominations and invite shortlisted candidates to interviews.

 Stage 4: Outcomes

 Successful candidates will be offered a Sir Roland Wilson scholarship to commence the following February.

 Scholars start the scholarship program and their studies.